MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 ## Workspace zone or data lake three

-Along with the data that's ingested by the **data integration** team from the source, the consumers of the data can also bring other useful datasets.
+Along with the data that's ingested by the **data integration** team from the source, the consumers of the data can also bring other useful data products.

-In this scenario, the data platform should allocate a workspace for these consumers so they can use the curated data along with the other datasets they bring, to generate valuable insights.
-For example, if a data science team wants to determine the product placement strategy for a new region, they can bring other datasets such as customer demographics and usage data of similar products from that region.
+In this scenario, the data platform should allocate a workspace for these consumers so they can use the curated data along with the other data products they bring, to generate valuable insights.
+For example, if a data science team wants to determine the product placement strategy for a new region, they can bring other data products such as customer demographics and usage data of similar products from that region.
 This high-value sales insights data can be used to analyze the product market fit and the offering strategy.

-These datasets are usually of unknown quality and accuracy.
+These data products are usually of unknown quality and accuracy.
 They're still categorized as a **data product**, but are temporary and only relevant to the user group using the data.

-Sometimes these datasets mature, and the enterprise should consider how they promote these **data products** from the workspace to the curated data zone.
+Sometimes these data products mature, and the enterprise should consider how they promote these **data products** from the workspace to the curated data zone.
 In order to keep data product teams responsible for new data products, it's recommended to provide these teams a dedicated folder on the curated data zone.
 Here they can store the new results and share them with other teams across the organization.

 > [!NOTE]
 > For every Azure Synapse workspace, which is created, we recommend to use data lake three to create a container that can be used as the primary storage.
 This is to stop Azure Synapse workspaces from interfering with the curated and enriched zones throughput limits.